 If salary is requested for a participant, who receives personal pay supplement exceeding the expected level, the salary expense must be documented.
 If the person is already employed, the salary level must be documented in the form of a payslip.
-For the researcher who is newly appointed or employed in a new employment category, in the form of a salary calculation made by the employing/administrating institution.
+For the researcher who is newly appointed or employed in a new employment category, the salary must be documented in the form of a salary calculation made by the employing/administrating institution.